 I'm looking forward to discovering more about Beaujolais and opt to make comparative tastings!

 Burgundy tasting dinner with Domaine Perrot Minot wines, Bistro Boheme, Copenhagen, 29th January 2020

-It was a great display of wines from a very established producer in Morey-Saint-Denis, Domaine Perrot-Minot at the end of January 2020.
-Løgismose Vin arranged the tasting at very cosy restaurant Bistro Boheme which served very tasty food.
+It was a great display of wines from a very established producer in Morey-Saint-Denis, Domaine Perrot-Minot, at the end of January 2020.
+Løgismose Vin arranged the tasting at a very cosy restaurant Bistro Boheme which served delicious food.
 Christophe Perrot-Minot and his wife came to Copenhagen in January 2020 with a range of wines to taste during wine dinner.

-Thilde Maarbjerg, the chef sommelier at Løgismose and before that in the same function at restaurant Kong Hans, was present at the tasting and so kind and generous to add two wines to taste to already announced 6 wines for the tasting.
+Thilde Maarbjerg, the chef sommelier at Løgismose and, before that in the same function at restaurant Kong Hans, was present at the tasting and so kind and generous to add two wines to taste to already announced six wines for the tasting.
 It was 2016 Morey-St. Denis La Rue de Vergy and 2016 Vosne-Romanée Les Champs Perdrix.

 Wines from Perrot-Minot aren’t cheap – you pay well and more for very high quality.

 We started with two vintages of Morey-Saint-Denis, La Rue de Vergy, in vintages 2015 and 2016.
 It's a 1.5 ha stony vineyard with rocks on the top of a famous Grand Cru vineyard, Clos de Tart.
-Gives minerality, elegance and finesse to the wines.
+It brings minerality, elegance and finesse to the wines.

 2015 - mineral, ripe raspberries, subtle, elegant and stylish.
 A dense structure on the palate and meaty finish.
 Very attractive and delicious.
 93p.